xregistry/spec/message/spec.md

 The [`message`](#message-protocol-binding) object MAY contain several properties, each of which corresponds to a section of the AMQP 1.0 Message:

+TODO: - vs _ for prop names in the table below

 | Property                 | Type | Description                                                                     |
 | ------------------------ | ---- | ------------------------------------------------------------------------------- |
 | `properties`             | Map  | The AMQP 1.0 [Message Properties][AMQP 1.0 Message Properties] section.         |